Research

 Overview

 I am interested in galaxy evolution.
 Specifically, I quantify how properties of the ISM -- like metallicity, ionization parameter, pressure and electron temperature -- evolve with redshift, particularly in the high-redshift (1 < z < 4) regime.
+The following is (a bit outdated, apologies) list of projects I worked on during my PhD.
+For a more up-to-date list of my work and publications please see my CV (in the homepage or Bio page).

 Project 1: Observation